gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 deactivated by setting this parameter to `false`, which makes the receiver search satellites in each band independently.

-Moreover, the Doppler search in the secondary band is always narrowed to a single bin centered at the projected value, instead of sweeping the full grid (see [Reduced Doppler search]({{ "/docs/sp-blocks/acquisition/#reduced-doppler-search" | relative_url }}) in the Acquisition documentation).
-Setting `assist_dual_frequency_acq=false` restores the independent, full-range search in each band.
+<span style="color: orange">Moreover, the Doppler search in the secondary band is
+always narrowed to a single bin centered at the projected value, instead of sweeping the full grid (see [Reduced Doppler search]({{ "/docs/sp-blocks/acquisition/#reduced-doppler-search" | relative_url }}) in the Acquisition documentation).
+Setting `assist_dual_frequency_acq=false` restores the independent, full-range search in each band, and `Acquisition_XX.dual_freq_assisted_doppler_narrowing=false` keeps the assistance but forces a full-range search for a given signal only.
 These features will be available in the next GNSS-SDR stable release.</span>

 |----------